catalogfi/blockchain/README.md

     Expect(err).To(BeNil())
 ```

-2. Spend a UTXO and send all the money to `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa`
+2. Spend a UTXO and send all to a recipient

 ```go
     rawInputs := btc.RawInputs{